mrange/fsharpadvent2016/src/perfcollection/README.md

 ### **Nessos.LinqOptimizer**

 **Nessos.LinqOptimizer** is both among the worst and among the best.
-The reason is that there's a huge overhead of creating the data pipeline because **Nessos.LinqOptimizer** analyzes the expression trees, optimizes them, compiles them into ILCode which is then JIT:ed.
+The reason is that there's a huge overhead of creating the data pipeline because **Nessos.LinqOptimizer** analyzes the expression trees, optimizes them, compiles them into ILCode which is then jitted.

 While this gives almost "imperative" performance for large collections it also gives poor performance for small collections.
 I think **Nessos.LinqOptimizer** could benefit from being able to cache and reuse the pipeline and I was looking for such a thing in the API but didn't find it.